Scripsit: Bugs

 Scripsit had a number of significant bugs that could result in the loss of work.
 The Model 4 version, for example, would inject random text throughout the document if the user held the control key ('@') down for more than a few seconds.
-If the machine turned off or were reset while a document was still open, the software could not open the document ever again.
+If the machine turned off or was reset while a document was still open, the software could not open the document ever again.

 Early versions had the counter-intuitive step of "closing the file" which required a special operation before saving and exiting the file.
 If this step was omitted, the file could not be opened again.
 No warnings were issued beforehand.
 This was eliminated in newer versions of Scripsit.

 Printing support

 One handy and somewhat innovative feature for the time was the ability to add custom control characters in the printer setup.
 This allowed the user to take advantage of new features in a printer that were not intrinsically supported by Scripsit, such as different fonts or colours, or printing extended ASCII characters to produce simple lines and boxes.
 This was possible as printer manuals of the day included a full list of supported control character sequences for such functionality.

+80 Micro criticized the MS-DOS version of Scripsit for only supporting Tandy printers.
+Varsity Scripsit added support for non-Tandy printers.